TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 Static SQL tables and their data.

-If the extension requires static data you can dump it into a sql-file by this name.
+If the extension requires static data you can dump it into an SQL file by this name.
 Example for dumping mysql data from bash (being in the extension directory):